sfChen1029/week4hw/README.md

 Remember: ```wget <url>```

 2.)
 Write a program to do the following:

--Load image.
+- Load image.
--Convert image to HSV color space.
+- Convert image to HSV color space.
--Threshold the hue to isolate the sun in the flag.
+- Threshold the hue to isolate the sun in the flag.
 Do this by trying several sets of values for Hue, Saturation, and Value, between 0 and 255 to find the values.
--Run the contour detector.
+- Run the contour detector.
--Draw contours onto original image.
+- Draw contours onto original image.
--Show the original image.
+- Show the original image.

 This should have drawn a circle around the sun in the flag